jasonholloway/redis-append-logs/README.md

 # redis-entity-logs
-C# client and Lua script combo for storing streams in Redis with CAS
+C# client and Lua script combo for storing per-entity logs in Redis

 REDIS DESIGN